bdb2381/qpq-frontend/README.md

 - Install `yarn` with `yarn install` and then run `yarn start`.

 ## Features
-- User can signup/login and uptheir profile information
+- User can signup/login and update profile information
 - Users can view all the available services / goods, and their locations
 <br><br/>
 ![spec card](https://media.giphy.com/media/zWGM7IQyTecEeCmsfm/giphy.gif)
 - Users can create a card for their own service / goods they want to exchange.
 - Users can search for a specific service
 <br><br/>
 ![search feature](https://media.giphy.com/media/hzFsNKkONiOWjYwaZg/giphy.gif)
-- Users can request other users services / goods for an exchange.
+- Users can request other services / goods from other users
-- Users can also deny request from other users.
+- Users can approve/deny requuests from other users
-- Users can permanently delete their profile.
+- Users can delete their profile.

 ## Build
 - Vanilla Javascript
 - React
 - CSS
+- Rails API

 ## Credits